There’s nothing like a long day of work.

 The definition of overwork can be hard to pinpoint.
-We all have different thresholds for what is too much.
+We all have different thresholds for how much work is too much.

 According to Wikipedia, overwork occurs when someone works “too hard, too much, or too long.”
-It can mean working beyond your mental or physical capacity, leading to mental health issues.
+It can mean working beyond your mental or physical capacity, leading to negative effects of overworking such as mental health issues.

 Knowing what overworking means for you takes self-awareness and some self-reflection.
 Some common signs of being overworked can help you determine if you are working too much.